rodriguez-facundo/LASCON-project/README.md

-This is a netpyne implementation of the Dentite Gyrus
+This is a netpyne implementation of the Dentite Gyrus model

+There are 3 files avaiable from which Granule cell morpologies are picked up:

+- morpho/100A0Y.dat (only mature cells)
+- morpho/50A50Y.dat (mature & young)
+- morpho/50A50P.dat (mature & PILO treated)

+to select one of those, go to **init.py** line 169

+You can also control the sprouting level with the **diver** matrix in line 196 in **init.py**.  (last row, last colum)

-**run it trought: "nrniv -python init.py"**
+**run it: "nrniv -python init.py"**

 the calcium activated Potassium channel does not work outside 6.3 degrees unless you set q10 = 1 and compile mod files again.